 We have started dealing with being hurt by someone and hurting someone else in return; this worries me.
 We get hurt and like posts on Instagram and Facebook that relate to us; this worries me.
 We have learnt to block our emotions out and deal practically because we think that makes us ‘strong’; this worries me.
 We are fiercely getting bolder, to the extent that we are becoming inaccessible to the people who love us; this worries me.
 We are getting dark, and that concerns me the most.

-My mother used to cry at times and I used to think “she is so weak”.
-Years later I realise, it was her strength.
-Her grit to emote and convey what she felt while she let her eyes speak when her lips were tired, and most importantly her power to let the other person realise that they have hurt her.
-If you have reached to this part of the article – I urge you to express, not just to speak up when there is some injustice and women empowerment issues happening around the country.
+My mother used to cry at times, and I used to think “she is so weak”.
+Years later, I realise it was her strength.
+It was her grit to emote and convey what she felt while she let her eyes speak when her lips were tired.
+Most importantly, her power to make the other person realise that they have hurt her.
+If you have reached this part of the article – I urge you to express, not just to speak up when there are some injustice and women empowerment issues happening around the country.

 – Break, Build, Rise and Shine